9-11 October 2017, RACV Torquay Resort, 1 Great Ocean Road, Torquay

 Delivered by cancer clinicians, for cancer clinicians.

 The cost of the program is $5000 including GST per participant.
+Contact us for scholarship information for registrars and cancer nurse practitioners.

 This evidenced based, internationally recognised education format provides clinicians with the opportunity to sharpen their clinical consultation skills, apply new tools and focus attention on areas of personal difficulty from their own individual clinical practice.